strod/Hello-World/README.md

 # Hello-World
-My first repository where I intend to post my first step, studies and projects
+My first repository where I intend to post my first steps, studies and projects